elena-poddubnaia/quiz-game/README.md

 - [x] Add dynamic questions
 - [x] Consider to add state management with vuex
 - [x] Make vuex work: remove binding for options, use mutation instead
-- [ ] Learn about routing and how we can use it
+- [x] Learn about routing and how we can use it
-- [ ] Discuss hasRightAnswer function implementation
+- [x] Discuss hasRightAnswer function implementation
+- [x] Add test
+- [ ] Use Vitest for component testing

 ## Tips
 After adding new code, first think about what you expect to happen.
 Then, open the browser and check if everything works as you expected (or not).

 Read documentation.

+Notice and optimize repeated tasks (commits, testing).